 Siblings are our first friends, and at times, our closest friends.
 Researchers have found that siblings heavily influence each other and the type of person they eventually grow into.
-And in the lives of children with special needs, siblings have an especially important role to play.
+And for children with special needs, siblings have an especially important role to play in communication intervention.

 Here are some tried and tested ways by which siblings can engage by using AAC –